Vikramven/Project-2-1/README.md

 ## Run Procedures

+#### Run from Terminal/Command Line
+    (If you have a Gradle distribution installed in your PC)
+    - Assure the 'gradle-[version]' bin directory is added to path
+    - Navigate to 'Project-2-1', where 'build.gradle' is located
+    - Type 'gradle run'

 #### Run from Intellij
     - Select 'Edit Configurations' next to the 'run' green arrow
     - Select 'Add New Configuration', using the '+' symbol.